icloud-photos-downloader/icloud_photos_downloader/README.md

   * Run `./scripts/format`
 * No [pylint](https://www.pylint.org/) errors
   * Run `./scripts/lint` (or `pylint icloudpd`)
+* If you've added or changed any command-line options, please update the [Usage](#usage) section in the README.

 If you need to make any changes to the `pyicloud` library, `icloudpd` uses a fork of this library that has been renamed to `pyicloud-ipd`.